cloudflare/cloudflare-docs/content/hyperdrive/tutorials/serverless-timeseries-api-with-timescale/index.md

 ## Overview

-In this tutorial you will learn to build an API on Workers which will ingest and query time-series data stored in Timescale (they make PostgreSQL faster in the cloud).
-Because we want to use Worker API routes for ingesting data, but we don't want to pay the high PostgreSQL connection penalty, we will be using Hyperdrive to proxy our database connection from the edge.
+In this tutorial you will learn to build an API on Workers which will ingest and query time-series data stored in [Timescale])(https://www.timescale.com/) (they make PostgreSQL faster in the cloud).

+We will create and deploy a Worker function that exposes API routes for ingesting data, and use [Hyperdrive](https://developers.cloudflare.com/hyperdrive/) to proxy our database connection from the edge and maintain a connection pool to prevent us having to make a new database connection on every request.

 You will learn how to: